United Kingdom

 Social security payments are termed 'national insurance contributions' (NICs) in the United Kingdom.
 These are payable by employers, employees, and those that have their own trades (the self-employed).

-The Chancellor of the Exchequer announced changes to NICs in both the Autumn 2023 and Spring 2024 Budgets.
+The Chancellor of the Exchequer announced changes to NICs in the Autumn 2024 Budget.
 The rates are summarised as follows:

 Capital gains tax (CGT)